glederrey/camogen/README.md

 # camogen

 This repository is a **camo**uflage **gen**erator.
 The code is originally from Ulf Åström in PHP.
 You can find his applet here: [http://www.happyponyland.net](http://www.happyponyland.net).
-Website seems to be down. =( I simply updated and wrote his code in Python instead of PHP.
+Sadly, his website is down.

+However, [gammmalogic](https://github.com/gammalogic) decided to rewrite camogen in PHP (the loop is complete) and propose a new webapp.
+You can find the updated code here: [https://github.com/gammalogic/camogen-php](https://github.com/gammalogic/camogen-php)

+You can also try it directly here: **[https://camogen-php.com/](https://camogen-php.com/)**

-You need to install the following libraries to run the code:
+If you still want to use the Python version, you need to install the following libraries to run the code:
 ```
 pip install numpy Pillow
 ```